bskinn/excel-orcaimport/doc/source/udf/matrix.rst

    VBA reference: :func:`mTranspose`

    Returns the transpose of `mtx`.
-Identical behavior to the build-in |udf-TRANSPOSE|_.
+Identical behavior to the build-in :func:`TRANSPOSE`.